Agentic Inequality: Governing Agentic Inequality: Complexity and Future Directions

 \subsubsection{Normative Foundations: Defining Fairness Across the Dimensions}

-Building on empirical data, this programme addresses the fundamental challenge of deciding which disparities in agent \textit{availability}, \textit{quality}, and \textit{quantity} are socially or ethically unacceptable.
-This question has a fresh urgency because agents' autonomous actions could directly produce outcomes with significant socioeconomic consequences, forcing a societal reckoning.
-Key questions include: What participatory methods (e.g., citizen assemblies) are most effective for eliciting public preferences on unacceptable capability gaps?
+A second programme is normative.
+Once empirical patterns are clearer, the next task is determining which disparities in agent \textit{availability}, \textit{quality}, and \textit{quantity} are socially or ethically unacceptable.
+Key questions here include: Which participatory methods, such as citizen assemblies, are best suited to eliciting public preferences about unacceptable capability gaps?
 How can these preferences be translated into concrete design principles or regulatory guardrails governing disparities in agent \textit{quality}?